 NQBP complies fully with the requirements of the MTOFSA and Regulations.
 Port Security Committee meetings are held approximately every six months for each port to coordinate effective security measures across the whole port area.

 Through legislation Australia has introduced an Australia-wide identification card for the port and maritime industry, known as the Maritime Security Identification Card (MSIC).
 An MSIC is valid at any port in Australia and must be worn by every person entering a restricted zone.

 NQBP’s Port of Mackay Maritime Security Plan was recently reviewed and an MSIC is no longer required to enter the secured area of the Port of Mackay at security level 1, which is the current security level.

 Please note that the security gates at the port will remain closed at all times and the current practice of visitors requiring access passes remains the same.
 Only persons with an operational need will be granted access to the port.

-Any further applications for an MSIC can be made through:
+Any further applications for an MSIC can be made through the organisations listed below.

 - Port of Brisbane: visit www.portbris.com.au or phone 3258 4823

 - Multicard Pty Ltd: visit www.msic.com.au or phone 1300 666 910